Literary presentation in an environmental studies forum.

 Remnants of age-old traditions abounded when I was growing up in North Brooklyn.
 Tomato vines protruded from retired bathtubs filled with dark soil next to rough-hewn pigeon coops on tenement rooftops.
 Backyards of weathered brownstones in redlined neighborhoods hosted medicinal herbs, rows of corn, and other colorful vegetables.
 My mother’s botanical sanctuary in the living room of our twelfth-floor apartment in a public housing project never failed to awe anyone who entered our humble abode.
 After we’d return from extended trips, her “daughters,” as she referred to her plants, would arise from dormancy the instant she spoke to them; each one reaching out to her, swaying as she caressed them.
 I realized, early on, that our collective heritage begins with sunlight eaters.

 It was in those eclectic surroundings where I developed an affinity for the ostensibly unremarkable, like everyday interactions that make for memorable banter and collaborative efforts.
 The desire to share life-affirming lessons I’ve been fortunate to learn along the way, as well as the need to portray people’s contradictory nature permeates my free verse and fiction.
 I want to continue our ancestral oral tradition wherein the significance of our relationship with ecosystems, the very sources of our intellectual and spiritual health, was passed down through untold generations as anecdotes or cautionary tales.
-Though my homage to fables and folklore is in written form, creating stories with engaging plots and palpable imagery is still the objective.
+Though my homage to fables and folklore is in written form, creating stories with engaging plots and rousing imagery is still the objective.